vision-consensus/vision-wallet-client/README.md

 consume_user_resource_percent
 > Percentage of user resource consumed, in the range [0, 100]

-origin_energy_limit
+origin_entropy_limit
-> The most amount of developer Energy consumed by trigger contract once
+> The most amount of developer Entropy consumed by trigger contract once

 value
 > The amount of VS transferred to the contract account